 The health, safety, and well-being of our community, on and off campus, is our top priority.
 We are committed to maintaining an excellent quality of education through this unprecedented situation.
-Until further notice, the Harvard Graduate School of Design has shifted to online coursework.
-The GSD will continue with remote teaching through the entire spring 2021 semester.
+For the spring 2021 semester, the Harvard Graduate School of Design shifted to online coursework.
+The GSD continued with remote teaching through the entire spring 2021 semester.

 Resources for Students